tidal-music/tidal-sdk/EventProducer.md

 # API

-## EventSender
+## EventProducerConfig

-Exposes functionality for sending events and monitoring the status of the TEP TL.
+The `EventProducerConfig` role exposes functionality for configuring the EventProducer.

 ### init